Elabs-llc/ATM/README.md

 ### Transaction History
 -	Users can view their recent transaction history, showing details of withdrawals, deposits, and balance inquiries.

-All these functions was implented in the `welcome` method of the `helper.py` class
+All these functions were implanted in the `welcome` method of the `helper.py` class

 ## Contributors
 - [Edwin Asare]